On the long-time limit of the mean curvature flow in closed manifolds: The long--time limit is generically stable or empty: the proofs of Theorems and

-We point out that as a consequence of the above, that in an orientable $3$--manifold every $2$--cycle can be represented by a properly embedded $2$--sided surface (see, for instance, Lemma 3.6 in \cite{Hatcher07_Notes3Mfd}), and Proposition \ref{limit_topology} we have another proof of the following classical fact: \begin{cor} $H_{2}(N, \R)$ of a compact orientable $3$--manifold $N$ which admits a metric of positive Ricci curvature vanishes. \end{cor}
+We point out that, as a consequence of the above, in an orientable $3$--manifold every $2$--cycle can be represented by a properly embedded $2$--sided surface (see, for instance, Lemma 3.6 in \cite{Hatcher07_Notes3Mfd}), and Proposition \ref{limit_topology} we have another proof of the following classical fact: \begin{cor} $H_{2}(N, \R)$ of a compact orientable $3$--manifold $N$ which admits a metric of positive Ricci curvature vanishes. \end{cor}

-Indeed, by Hodge theory and the Bochner formula $H^1(N)$ vanishes so the claim follows by Poincare duality.
-Now in the case $N$ doesn't have Ricci positive curvature the avoidance principle doesn't give as strong information and indeed it is easy to concoct examples where two disjoint flows may converge to each other as $t \to \infty$.
-For instance let $N$ be a compact manifold for which $H_2(N,\Z)$ is nontrivial (so cannot have positive Ricci curvature by the above).
-By the direct method in a nontrivial class of $H_2(N,\Z)$ there is an area minimizing surface $\Sigma$, and by perturbing the metric to be bumpy we may even suppose it is strictly area minimizing.
-By considering disjoint nearby surfaces (say graphical over $\Sigma$) their flows must converge to $\Sigma$ in the long term.
+Indeed, by Hodge theory and the Bochner formula, $H^1(N)$ vanishes, so the claim follows by Poincar\'e duality.
+Now, in the case $N$ doesn't have Ricci positive curvature, the avoidance principle doesn't give as strong information, and indeed it is easy to concoct examples where two disjoint flows may converge to each other as $t \to \infty$.
+For instance, let $N$ be a compact manifold for which $H_2(N,\Z)$ is nontrivial (so cannot have positive Ricci curvature by the above).
+By the direct method in a nontrivial class of $H_2(N,\Z)$, there is an area minimizing surface $\Sigma$, and by perturbing the metric to be bumpy, we may even suppose it is strictly area minimizing.
+By considering disjoint nearby surfaces (sa,y graphical over $\Sigma$), their flows must converge to $\Sigma$ in the long term.

-With this in mind we now move on to Theorem \ref{pw_thm}.
-Recall the definition of piecewise generic flow, Definition \ref{pwflow_def}, and note that after potentially perturbing $M$ be a small amount without loss of generality we may suppose we are in the setting of Corollary \ref{smoothfate}.
+With this in mind, we now move on to Theorem \ref{pw_thm}.
+Recall the definition of piecewise generic flow, Definition \ref{pwflow_def}, and Theorem \ref{smoothfate}.
 If $M_t$ goes extinct or all the minimal surfaces $\Sigma_j$ it subconverges to, defined as in the previous section, are stable minimal surfaces, then we are done.
-Otherwise, we apply isotopes to $M_{t}$ at a smooth time far along the flow which ensures the perturbation must not converge to the same surfaces after restarting the flow:
+Otherwise, we apply isotopes to $M_{t}$ at a smooth time far along the flow, which ensures the perturbation must not converge to the same surfaces after restarting the flow: